From Parisian Intellect to Neo-Abstract Expressionism

 During his seven years in Bnei Brak, Israel, Weiss immersed himself in Jewish spirituality and mysticism, especially the Hasidic tradition.
 This experience, which included his work as a photographer, deepened his fascination with the creative possibilities found within contemporary Judaica.

 Shaye Weiss draws inspiration from diverse luminaries in abstract expressionism, art brut, and informal art.
 He seeks to infuse his work with the painterly confidence of Joan Mitchell, the urgency of Jean Dubuffet's scratch marks, the obsessive scribblings of Cy Twombly, and the poignant graffiti of Jean-Michel Basquiat.
-Moreover, the intuitive lyrical abstraction of Arnulf Rainer significantly influences his work.
+Moreover, the intuitive lyrical abstraction of Arnulf Rainer significantly influences his work, while the socially charged and dynamic canvases of Oscar Murillo resonate deeply within his artistic vision.

 Identifying with and characterizing his art as a form of neo-abstract expressionism, or neo-gestural abstraction, Weiss aims to convey intensity, energy, and a sense of raw, unfiltered expression.
-The result often materializes as spirited bursts of color, line, and shape, challenging the subtext and grimmer socio-political and psychological context of their creation.
+An explosive, full-body mark-making process results in intense bursts of color and frenetic gestural marks that are fundamental throughout Weiss's work.
+The result often materializes as spirited compositions of color, line, and shape, challenging the subtext and grimmer socio-political and psychological contexts of their creation.
 Recurrent themes in his work include anti-Semitism, depression, anxiety, and death.

 In his works, gestures, although automatic and spontaneous, are meticulously planned and executed with deliberate strokes using various tools, including brushes, sticks, and even hands and fingers.
 His works serve as documents and traces of these performances.
 Materiality is crucial to him, and there's no hidden meaning; on the contrary, meaning lies in what is immediately visible.